Jai-veer07/Induction-Program/Readme.md

 - Early start with the **Causmic Club** — insight into campus events.
 - Exam rules by **Dr. Randhir Singh** .
 He clarified the guidelines and procedures we must follow during assessments
 - Human Values session 2 with **Dr. Priya Darshni**.
 Physical Facility,Self introspection,etc.
-- Engaging Physics lecture by **Prof. Amarjot Kaur**. which was engaging and informative
+- Engaging Physics lecture by **Prof. Amarjot Kaur**. which was engaging and informative.Syllabus,Exams Pattern,etc.
-- Peer-to-peer C++ programming session.
-- Introducing us to basic concepts and improving our technical knowledge
+- Peer-to-peer C++ programming session.Introducing us to basic concepts and improving our technical knowledge

 ---